Billing Policies for Temple University

 Temple University's E-Billing Process

-All Temple University students receive their bills electronically.
+All Temple University students may view and pay their bills electronically.

 What are e-bills?